$\widehat{Z}$ and Splice Diagrams: , irreducible connections, spectrum

-In this last section, we explore an interplay between four different objects associated with a Seifert manifold: a generalized version of $Z_0$ $q$-series, irreducible flat $\SL(2,\CC)-$connections, the spectrum of the corresponding splice type singularity, and the corresponding vertex algebras.
-In Section \ref{sec:splice} we examined which invariants of the 3-manifold depend on the full data of the plumbing graph, or rather just on the splice diagram.
-With the exception of vertex algebras, all objects listed above are of the latter type.\footnote{In particular, all of them become essentialy trivial for lens spaces.} It is an interesting question, whether the discussion in this section generalize to more complicated plumbed manifolds.
+In this last section, we explore the interplay between four different objects associated with a~Seifert manifold $Y$: the $q$-series $Z_0$, irreducible flat $\operatorname{SL}_2(\C)$-connections, the spectrum of the associated splice-type singularity, and the related vertex algebras.
+In Section~\ref{sec:splice}, we examined which invariants of the 3-manifold depend on the full data of the plumbing graph, or rather just on the splice diagram.
+With the exception of vertex algebras, all objects listed above are of the latter type.\footnote{In particular, all of them become essentially trivial for lens spaces.} It is an interesting question whether the discussion in this section generalizes to more complicated plumbed manifolds.

-This connection also hints at a deeper relation between geometric structures, leading to a conjectural notion of a non-abelian non-commutative Hodge structure.
-Seifert manifolds form a rather special class and their properties are closely related to the base orbifold curve.
-Some of the relations described may be of algebraic origin, rather than topological one.
+This connection also hints at a deeper relation between geometric structures, leading to a~conjectural notion of a nonabelian noncommutative Hodge structure.
+Seifert manifolds form a~rather special class, and their properties are closely related to the base orbifold curve.
+Some of the relations described may be of algebraic origin rather than topological.